Last Update: June 3, 2014@ 2155UTC

 If you send me a SASE and card, I'll make sure you get my card.
 During the summer my mail has to be forwarded to me from Yuma.
 This takes a while and I am slow about responding.
 Let me know if it is urgent (Like FFMA #488!).
 If you need a fast QSL card response, I can email you a PDF file of my QSL card ready for you to print out.
-No LoTW.
+I don't use LoTW.
 I tried it: hate it.
+I don't use any other form of QSL.

 The purpose is for grid hunters to see which grid I am currently in and check propagation conditions between our stations.
 With WSJT software you should be able to decode either mode to see if the band is opening or the presence of meteors.
 Let me know if you hear it.